František Škroup

-František Jan Škroup (/cs/; 3 June 1801 in Osice near Hradec Králové – 7 February 1862 in Rotterdam) was a Czech composer and conductor.
+František Jan Škroup (/cs/; 3 June 1801 – 7 February 1862) was a Czech composer and conductor.
 His brother Jan Nepomuk Škroup was also a successful composer and his father, Dominik Škroup, and other brother Ignác Škroup were lesser known composers.
+He is the author of the melody for the Czech national anthem "Kde domov můj?".

 Biography

+Škroup was born on 3 June 1801 in Osice near Hradec Králové in Bohemia.
 At the age of eleven he moved to Prague where he supported himself as a choir boy and flautist.
 He continued his schooling at one of the most important Czech national revival movement centres, Hradec Králové, where he was a choirboy at the cathedral.
 While there he studied with the local choirmaster and composer Franz Volkert.
 He later moved back to Prague to study at the university.
 He became a fairly successful opera and singspiel composer producing more than a dozen stage works.
 Among Škroup's part-time jobs was organist at the "Temple of the Israelite Society for Regulated Worship," known since the late nineteen-forties as the "Spanish synagogue."
 His last position was as the musical director of the German opera in Dutch Rotterdam.
-He died there and, as a person without means, was buried in a mass grave.
+He died in Rotterdam on 7 February 18 and, as a person without means, was buried in a mass grave.
 He also produced an oratorio, a mass, and a few other sacred works.
 He is best remembered today as the author of the melody for the Czech national anthem "Kde domov můj?".